davisilva169/The_Error_Theorem/README.md

 In particular, the apparent transition from $n$ to $n-1$ alternatives does not, by itself, constitute a reduction in uncertainty; it only does so when it introduces new information into the system.
 \end{theorem}

+You can see a demonstration and a better discuss of this teorem above in the .pdf.

 ## 🧪 Theoretical Foundation

 This repository validates the hypothesis through three main pillars of modern information science: